2ahmedabdullah/Customer-Segmentation/README.md

 ## Elastic Modeling
-In this next step We will do elastic modeling by calculating purchase probability elasticity, brand choice own price elasticity, brand choice cross-price elasticity, and purchase quantity elasticity.
+In this next step, we will do elastic modeling by calculating purchase probability elasticity, brand choice own price elasticity, brand choice cross-price elasticity, and purchase quantity elasticity.
 We will employ linear regressions and logistic regressions.

 ## Predict Future Behavior
 Finally, we’ll leverage the power of Deep Learning to predict future behavior using Feed Forward Neural Network.